 Guide to Vacation Home Rentals in Costa Rica

 Costa Rica is roughly the size of West Virginia.
-It is easy to get aroun plus public transportation is relatively inexpensive.
+It is easy to get around, plus public transportation is relatively inexpensive.
 Despite being small in size, there are endless things to see and do.
 It is an ideal place to find a vacation rental.
 There are waterfalls, volcanos, national parks, and miles of pristine coastline.

 Did you know that Costa Rica has no army, a 98% literacy rate, and married women keep their last name?
 They also have great coffee and live the Pura Vida life.
 These are just some of the reasons to put Costa Rica on your vacation shortlist.

 Costa Rica Villa Rentals

-Costa Rica luxury rentals are excellent alternative to staying in a hotel or resort resorts.
-There are plenty of ocean front villas to choose from on the pacific coast near Guanacaste where the weather is typically hot and dry and they have world-class beaches.
+Costa Rica luxury rentals are excellent alternative to staying in a hotel or resort.
+There are plenty of oceanfront villas to choose from on the pacific coast near Guanacaste, where the weather is typically hot and dry, and they have world-class beaches.
 Guanacaste is also an excellent base for exploring the northwest side of Costa Rica.